-Expats who've found success doing business in Kenya bring several key skills to the boardroom table: patience, respect for cultural differences, tolerance of uncertainty, and an ability to build personal relationships with business partners.
-The country achieved a ranking of 61st out of 190 countries in the World Bank's 2018 Ease of Doing Business Survey.
+Expats who've found success doing business in Kenya bring several key skills to the boardroom table: patience, respect for cultural differences, tolerance of uncertainty and an ability to build personal relationships with business partners.
+The country achieved a ranking of 56th out of 190 countries in the World Bank's 2020 Ease of Doing Business Survey.
 It performed exceptionally well in protecting minority investors (1st) and getting credit (4th) but ranked poorly in starting a business (129th) and registering property (134th).

 Additionally, and perhaps more importantly, foreigners who've done well working in Kenya have realised there's little that can be done to avoid the corruption and ethnic division which undermine the country's economy.
 For those who can get through the red tape and pitfalls, Kenya presents a dynamic business opportunity with its desire to expand the IT, e-commerce and telecoms sector and make its mark in today's digital world.

 8am or 9am to 5pm, Monday to Friday, though banks often close earlier.

 A handshake is an appropriate greeting – start with the most senior person in the group and be sure to shake hands with each person present.

 Dress neatly and presentably.
-Dark formal suits are standard.
+Dark formal suits are standard, despite the heat.

-Gift-giving is common practice in business.
+Gift-giving is a common practice in business.
 Note that gifts should be small and tasteful.
 Stationery branded with one's company logo is usually an appropriate choice.
 Presents are not necessarily expected in business relations, although over holiday seasons like Christmas a gift basket on behalf of the organisation may be exchanged.

 Traditionally, Kenyan culture tends to be patriarchal and the corporate environment does sometimes reflect this.
 That said, this is slowly changing as the country modernises.

 Business culture in Kenya

 Business culture in Kenya is governed by harambee, a concept involving mutual assistance, responsibility and community.
-Harambee also relates to Kenya's group orientation, in contrast to the individualism of Western cultures, and respect for family, community and ancestors is key.
+Harambee also relates to Kenya's group orientation, in contrast to the individualism of Western cultures.
+Respect for family, community and ancestors is key.